 The Associate Dean of Academic Affairs or other designee of the Dean, in conjunction with the Academic Standards Committee (ASC), may determine that a student's level of cumulative performance is found to be substantially deficient such that academic probation may be necessary.
-Students will be placed on academic probation when any of the following occur:
+Students may be placed on academic probation when any of the following occur:

-- The semester or cumulative grade point average is below 2.30. - The student receives 'C-' or less in more than one course regardless of cumulative grade point average. - The student receives a 'D' or less in any course regardless of cumulative grade point average.
+- The semester or cumulative grade point average is below 2.30. - The student receives 'C-' or less in more than one course regardless of cumulative grade point average. - The student receives a 'D' or less in any course regardless of cumulative grade point average. - The student is unsuccessful on part 1 or part 2 of national boards.